InboxSDK/InboxSDK/readme.md

 ought to be styled (positioned) reasonably by the InboxSDK without requiring the extension to include its own non-trivial CSS.

-## Types

-This project uses Facebook's Flow type checker (https://flowtype.org/).
-You can use the `yarn flow` command from within the repo to do type checking.
-You should run this frequently (or install an editor plugin) while developing in order to check your code for type safety.

 ## Fixing Unreproducible Bugs

 Gmail frequently delivers rolling updates to users, so that a small percent of